cph/members-help/people-profile-view.md

 ---------------------------------------------------------------------------

 Shows the family relationships of the current person.
-Note that this is a different group/linkage than the [Members of the Household](people-Edit-a-Household#Members-of-the-Household) on the household page (which shows the people who are residents of that current household).
+Note that this is a different group/linkage than the [[Members of the Household|people-Edit-a-Household#Members-of-the-Household]] on the household page (which shows the people who are residents of that current household).
 This family area is meant to show the related family members for the current person.
 Family members are classified by their